Coordinated Vulnerability Disclosure Statement

 Initial Program and Scope

-This Coordinated Vulnerability Disclosure Policy applies to all commercially available Bayer products and services and corporate operations.
-Our intention is to work with those in the cybersecurity research community who choose to contribute to and improve international cybersecurity strength and to proactively identify and mitigate risks, allowing us to ensure a safer environment for our customers, patients, and employees.
+This Coordinated Vulnerability Disclosure Policy applies to all commercially available and corporate Bayer devices, services, and applications.
+Our intention is to work with those in the cybersecurity research community who choose to contribute to and improve international cybersecurity strength and to proactively identify and mitigate risks, allowing us to ensure a safer environment for our customers, growers, patients, and employees.

 In consideration, Bayer will maintain a Hall of Fame to provide credit to researchers who responsibly and ethically report vulnerabilities through the CVD process, if requested, after the submission has been verified, validated, and addressed by Bayer, in Bayer’s sole discretion.